Derrickkoome/Meatshed-POS/README.md

 ---

+Made with ❤️ for butcher shops and meat retailers
-Made with ❤️ for butcher shops and meat retailers everywhere.
+Made with ❤️ for butcher shops and meat retailers